Thaspeeha/Artificial-Intelligence/README.md

 | Breadth-First | Explores all nodes level-by-level | ✅ | ✅ |
 | Uniform-Cost | Expands least-cost node | ✅ | ✅ |
 | Iterative Deepening | DFS with increasing depth | ✅ | ✅ |

+## 📝 License

+This project was developed for educational purposes and is not intended for commercial deployment without further development.